CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0305-Monitor device and user activity in Intune.md

 10. In the details pane, audit information is displayed about administrative changes to users.
 Examine the information by selecting the various entries.

 ### Task 2: Monitor device activity

+In this task you will examine device activity in Intune, including hardware details, discovered apps, and the configuration profiles applied to SEA-WS1.

 1. In the Microsoft Intune admin center, from the navigation pane, select **Devices**.